SPUR-TECH/Any-And-All/README.md

 Validation results wanted me to remove some random closing P tags ?.
 ## Fix: ~
 Remove suggested closing P tags.
 ## Bug: ~
-Product not found in database on checkout.
-## Fix: ~
-After printing to console after each line of code I just cleared cookies in the browser and all worked fine.
-## Bug: ~
 Remove item from wishlist button was getting cut off slightly on mid size screens
 ## Fix: ~